 Do you now feel more confident in any skills since your course?

 Well, I mean mostly it’s about statistics for example.
 I didn’t know much but on the critical thinking course I studied how to see if statistics are good and well taken or if they are showing me what I want to see.

 If you could meet any historical figure from your home country, either living or deceased, who would you choose and why?

-I’d choose Marie Curie because I am interested in chemistry and she was known for finding some interesting chemistry and she was very independent woman.
-She went to university, when in her age and country, it was not very popular for women to go and study, she was really brave.
+I’d choose Marie Curie because I am interested in chemistry and she was known for finding some interesting chemistry and she was a very independent woman.
+She went to university, when in her age and country, it was not very popular for women to go and study.
+She was really brave.